Official UK Government Partner

 • Liaise with the host school’s Designated Safeguarding Lead

-It is vital that where a vulnerable adult is likely to suffer from harm or is suffering that a referral to adult’s social care (and if appropriate the police) is made urgently
+It is vital that where a child is likely to suffer from harm or is suffering that a referral to children’s or adult’s social care (and if appropriate the police) is made urgently

 Once the decision is made to make a referral the Safeguarding Team will contact the relevant Social Care Team and make a telephone referral.
 This must be followed up in writing within 24 hours.

-Where a vulnerable adult is identified at immediate risk of harm then the tutor should urgently contact the Designated Safeguarding Lead who will in turn contact the Police for the areas where the risk is located using 999.
-This is especially important when the vulnerable adult is being tutored at home and there is no school teacher present.
+Where a child is identified at immediate risk of harm then the tutor should urgently contact the Designated Safeguarding Lead who will in turn contact the Police for the areas where the risk is located using 999.
+This is especially important when the child is being tutored at home and there is no school teacher present.
 For events such as the Work Experience, all Emergency Contracts, whether on site or not, must also be informed, but only once the proper authorities have been first called to deal with the emergency.

 Within one working day of a referral being made, a local authority social worker should acknowledge receipt to the referrer and make a decision about the next steps and the type of response that is required.

-Where tutors are delivering tuition to vulnerable adults in a school or college, the Study Mind team must inform the school’s Designated Safeguarding Lead/ Officer of any safeguarding concern.
+Where tutors are delivering tuition to children in a school or college, the Study Mind team must inform the school’s Designated Safeguarding Lead/ Officer of any safeguarding concern.

 All safeguarding issues, discussions, decisions, and the reasoning behind these decisions, should be meticulously documented using the Study Mind Safeguarding Incident Report Form.
 These records must be promptly forwarded to the Designated Safeguarding Lead (DSL) via the [email protected] email address.
 Staff members unsure about the recording process should consult with the DSL for guidance.